 “It is now more than two years that Shankar Pandit opens up the famous phuchka Shop at Vivekananda Park alone.
 His wife, Durga pandit or Durgadi to all the loyal customers, passed away rather untimely around September 2014 in a freaky road accident in front of Priya Cinema.
 Durga di, the daughter of famous Thakur Pandit who used to sell Phuchka in front of the Dhakuria lake, was the first woman to get into the business.
 If there is a food pilgrimage in Kolkata, then this place will definitely come in as one of the stops.

-Vivekananda Park and its phuchka sellers are only a representation of the approximate 200000 phuchka sellers that we have in the city.
-A very interesting study was done almost a year back, where a small sample size of area was picked up and the number of phuchka sellers was extrapolated to 201 Sq km of Metropolis area as defined by Kolkata Municipal corporation.
+Vivekananda Park and its phuchka sellers are only a representation of the approximately 200000 phuchka sellers that we have in the city.
+A very interesting study was done almost a year back, where a small sample size of the area was picked up, and the number of phuchka sellers was extrapolated to 201 Sq km of the metropolis area as defined by Kolkata Municipal Corporation.

 Best Kolkata Phuchka Shankar Pandit